 Each round gives each driver a £50 discount voucher which gives them a cost saving from the hefty entry fees charged.
 This works both ways as it gives on average of an extra 12 cars to each round which is often the difference between an event breaking even or running at a loss.

 The RSAC Scholarship provides two drivers moving up from the Junior 1000 or starting out in the EC with over £2000 worth of entry fees, the drivers are taught to create their own press releases and attend promotional days to increase their profile and their sponsorship.
-Currently Gina Walker is extremely grateful for all of the support she has received which would not be available in other disciplines.
+Currently Gina Walker & Elvin Smith are extremely grateful for all of the support they has received which would not be available in other disciplines.

 Maintaining our Profile